chimerasaurus/ArduinoSaurus/README.md

 Used a red and blue LED to show a color based on the present temperature of the room.
 Supports configuration and customization via a set of switches.

 ####GlowShow####
 Library for communicating with fashionable headwear.
+Includes a library with required IR timings and a sample Arduino sketch.

 ###License###
 See LICENSE file.